 'Course, there's always a chance that CL might turn out to be right.

 Falling Skies is also a little cleaner than some of the other freak-fare we've seen lately.
 The aliens aren't pretty—though they might beg to differ.
 And they have these weird harness-like things they plaster on the spines of captured children that remind me of the "face huggers" from the Alien movies.
 There's blood.
-There are guts.
+And guts.
 But we don't see the same kind of fawning fascination with gore that's evident on, say, The Walking Dead.

 The show also has some issues with foul language, but some secular reviewers have actually called Falling Skies a "family show."
 I wouldn't go that far.
 It skitters (as it were) over the line a few too many times to deserve that kind of compliment.